Oberstdorf

-Oberstdorf (Low Alemannic: Oberschdorf) is a municipality and skiing and hiking town in Germany, located in the Allgäu region of the Bavarian Alps.
-It is the southernmost settlement in Germany and one of its highest towns.
+Oberstdorf (/de/; Low Alemannic: Oberschdorf) is a municipality located in the Allgäu region of the Bavarian Alps of southern Germany.
+It is the southernmost settlement in Germany and, as one of its highest towns, is known for its skiing and hiking parks.

 At the center of Oberstdorf is a church whose tall spire serves as a landmark for navigating around town.
-The summits of the Nebelhorn and Fellhorn provide dramatic panoramic views of the alps.
-The Nebelhorn can be reached with a big cable car.
+The summits of the Nebelhorn and Fellhorn provide dramatic panoramic views of the Alps.
+The Nebelhorn can be reached via a large cable car.
 Visitors can ride a unique diagonal elevator to the top of the Heini-Klopfer-Skiflugschanze.